webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 #### User Stories
 -   As a developer, I want to inject my styles to create a global custom theme for my components
--   As a developer, I want to toggle between dark and light themes
+-   As a developer, I want to toggle between dark and light modes
 -   As a developer, I want to inject module level styles at a lower level in the component tree.
 -   As a developer, I want to consume the theme in my components; Class OR Function Components
 -   As a developer, I want to overwrite the style of my components